Avanade/2DOF-PI-WebRTC-Camera/README.md

 python3 app/app.py [options]
 ```

 The streaming supports multiple clients up to a configurable limit.
 For vdo.ninja >=19 we leverage data channel based heartbeats for reliable keep-alive detection.
-To use this, set ```check_client_hearbeat``` in the device twin to true and ```missed_heartbeats_allowed``` to the number of heartbeats a client is allowed to miss before being disconnected (default is 3).
+To use this, set ```check_client_heartbeat``` in the device twin to true and ```missed_heartbeats_allowed``` to the number of heartbeats a client is allowed to miss before being disconnected (default is 3).
 If you cannot use heartbeats, configure the ```force_client_disconnect_duration``` to periodically disconnect clients.
 Live clients will reconnect and abandoned ones dropped off.

 ## Servo Controller Container